schellingb/dosbox-pure/README.md

 Up to 1MB of total save data, it will be written out 2 seconds after the last file modification.
 Then gradually until at max 59MB and more, it will be written out 60 seconds after the last file modification.

-## Features not yet implemented

 ### Store ZIP seek index into save file
 When a DOS games opens a large file and wants to read some data from near the end of the file, DOSBox Pure needs to decompress the entire file to do that.
 This can be most noticeable when mounting CD-ROM images from inside ZIP files.
 Afterwards there is an index buffer which will be used to decompress random locations of the file and file access will be much faster.
-This index buffer should be stored into the game save file to avoid having to slowly rebuild it every time the same game is launched.
+This index buffer is stored into the game save file to avoid having to slowly rebuild it every time the same game is launched.

 ## Unsupported features